dshah2008/dshah2008.github.io/NLP_Classification.md

 ### Evaluation

-The final model evaluation is done only based on overall Accuracy scores.
+The best model is chosen based on Classification Accuracy scores on test data.
 Although the classes have a slight imbalance, we are not interested in a macro accuracy or F1-score because the weightage we want to give each class is directly proportional to the number of samples they contain.
-However, in a real business setting, we may want to assign more weightage to a class like 'stolen card' over 'change address'.\
+However, in a real business setting, we may want to assign more weightage to a class like 'stolen card' over 'change address'.
+For tuning hyperparamters, we evaluate the models on log loss scores from 5-fold cross validation.
-\
-For tuning hyperparamters, we evaluate the models with 5-fold cross validation based on log loss.

 <br/>